lbutler2405/EMP5027-rows-to-pixels/README.md

 jupyter notebook
 ```

-Colab sessions are temporary — if you want to keep a trained model or exported results, mount Google Drive or download the file before the session ends (both are covered in each notebook's setup cell).
+Colab sessions are temporary.
+If you want to keep a trained model or exported results, mount Google Drive or download the file before the session ends (both are covered in each notebook's setup cell).

 ## Repository structure